Parker has finally become the man he always aspired to be after completing a phenomenal 12-week transformation at Ultimate Performance.

 Pretty much all trans guys are body dysphoric, so I would say find someone and do your research.

-It took me seven or eight months to find Ultimate Performance and now after six or seven failed different gym memberships, Orangetheory, CrossFit, High Intensity – quote-unquote ‘expert trainers’.
+It took me seven or eight months to find Ultimate Performance after six or seven failed different gym memberships, Orangetheory, CrossFit, High Intensity – quote-unquote ‘expert trainers’.

 It took me a while to find what I was looking for.
 Don’t settle, and definitely have someone that’s an expert that knows what they’re talking about, just in the same way as you’d go to your endocrinologist with regards to your hormones.
 You really should have someone who is an expert in terms of your physique and your physical goals.